MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 }
 ```

+> [!NOTE]
+> Apple and the Flutter team have provided news where after iOS 26, the next major release will enforce new requirements for applications.
+The migration instructions from the Flutter team can be found [here](uiscenedelegate).
+If your application will follow these instructions to use the UIScene lifecycle, then ensure you follow their instructions that involves moving logic like the above to the appropriate method (i.e. `didInitializeImplicitFlutterEngine`)

 ### Handling notifications whilst the app is in the foreground

 By design, iOS applications *do not* display notifications while the app is in the foreground unless configured to do so.